List of England Test cricket records: Highest career average

 A batsman's batting average is the total number of runs they have scored divided by the number of times they have been dismissed.

 Australia's Don Bradman, widely acknowledged as the greatest batsman of all time, finished his Test career with an average of 99.94.
 With 60.73, Herbert Sutcliffe is one of only five batsmen to finish his international career with an average above 60.

 Most half-centuries

 A half-century is a score of between 50 and 99 runs.
 Statistically, once a batsman's score reaches 100, it is no longer considered a half-century but a century.

-Sachin Tendulkar of India has scored the most half-centuries in Test cricket with 68.
-He is followed by the West Indies' Shivnarine Chanderpaul on 66, India's Rahul Dravid and Allan Border of Australia are third on 63 and in seventh with 57 fifties to his name, England's Alastair Cook.
+Sachin Tendulkar (India) has scored the most half-centuries in Test cricket with 68, and is followed by Shivnarine Chanderpaul (West Indies) and England's Joe Root with 66 fifties to their name.

 Most centuries

 A century is a score of 100 or more runs in a single innings.

 Tendulkar has also scored the most centuries in Test cricket with 51.
 South Africa's Jacques Kallis is next on 45 and Ricky Ponting with 41 hundreds is in third.
-The highest ranked England player is Alastair Cook in tenth with 33 centuries.
+The highest ranked England player is Joe Root in fourth place, with 39 centuries.